-Theory: Android application structure
+Android application structure

-Usually code of an Android application has the following structure:
+Usually source code of an Android application has the following structure:

-root folder of the project/
+- root folder of the project/

-jni/
+- jni/

-libs/
+- libs/

-res/
+- res/

-src/
+- src/

-AndroidManifest.xml
+- AndroidManifest.xml

-project.properties
+- project.properties

 - ... other files ...

-where
+where:

-- the src folder contains Java code of the application, - the res folder contains resources of the application (images, xml files describing UI layout, etc), - the libs folder will contain native libraries after successful build, - and the jni folder contains C/C++ application source code and NDK's build scripts Android.mk and Application.mk.
+- the src folder contains Java code of the application, - the res folder contains resources of the application (images, xml files describing UI layout, etc), - the libs folder will contain native libraries after a successful build, - and the jni folder contains C/C++ application source code and NDK's build scripts Android.mk and Application.mk producing the native libraries, - AndroidManifest.xml file presents essential information about application to the Android system (name of the Application, name of main application's package, components of the application, required permissions, etc).